-One of the great things about it is that it saves interest, as opposed to attracting it, so you won’t pay any tax on anything that goes in there.
-Higher rate taxpayers especially love Offsets!
+One of the things that is really great about Offset Mortgages, is that it saves interest, as opposed to adding it on, so you won’t have to pay any tax on any savings that you put into your savings.
+Higher rate taxpayers are definitely big fans of these!

-It’s a smart option if you are due a lump sum for any reason, such as future inheritance, as you can store your money until you decide what to do with it due to it being interest-free.
-This also applies to any annual or quarterly bonuses from your job that you don’t rely on.
+An Offset Mortgage is a great option if you are due a lump sum for any reason, such as possible inheritance, as because it is interest-free, it allows you to store your money until you know what you want to do with it.
+This also applies to any annual or quarterly bonuses from your job that you have no dependance on.

-With this being freely accessible at any time, you could then dip into your additional savings for other uses, whilst leaving the rest towards your mortgage.
-You must remember to keep a substantial amount in though to make your offset worthwhile!
+Because your savings account will be freely accessible at any time, you are able to dip into your additional savings for other means if you need to, whilst leaving some in there for your mortgage.
+It is important to remember that you need a substantial amount in there though to make your Offset worth taking out!

-This is where Offsets are quite clever.
-Because you have a savings account, you can take out the funds at any time, then put them back in when you’re ready.
-So, if you’re looking to make additional payments on your mortgage over time, we’d recommend taking advantage of the Offset savings account as you go.
+It’s times like this where Offset Mortgages are rather clever.
+Because you have a savings account, you will have the ability to take out the funds at any time, then put them back in when you are ready to do so.

-Your advisor will be able to show you the impact of how an Offset can save you money over the course of the full term.
-If you have any questions about Offset Mortgages or Remortgages, please get in touch and we’ll be happy to discuss the topic further.
+Your dedicated mortgage advisor will be able to show you the impact of how an Offset Mortgage can potentially save you money over the course of the full mortgage term.